-Google search "dia diagram editor tutorial" for instructions.
+Google search "dia diagram editor tutorial" for instructions, or watch and learn in class.

 The required email subject line is:

 Subject Line: it280 L4 lastname, firstname

 Also include it280, L4, your name, and today's date on your diagram.

 Use this symbol for each router.
 You can find it on the "Cisco - Switch" symbol sheet.
 Put a text label on each router that tells its designated name.